snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

     a.domain_sessionidx,
     a.page_urlhost,
     a.page_urlpath,
-    RANK() OVER (PARTITION BY a.domain_userid, a.domain_sessionidx ORDER BY a.page_urlhost, a.page_urlpath) AS rank
+    RANK() OVER (PARTITION BY a.domain_userid, a.domain_sessionidx
+      ORDER BY a.page_urlhost, a.page_urlpath) AS rank
   FROM snowplow_intermediary.events_enriched_final AS a INNER JOIN snowplow_intermediary.sessions_basic AS b
     ON  a.domain_userid = b.domain_userid
     AND a.domain_sessionidx = b.domain_sessionidx
     AND a.dvce_tstamp = b.dvce_max_tstamp -- Replaces the LAST VALUE window function in SQL
-  GROUP BY 1,2,3,4 -- Aggregate identital rows (that happen to have the same dvce_tstamp) )
+  GROUP BY 1,2,3,4 -- Aggregate identital rows
+)
-WHERE rank = 1 -- If there are different rows with the same dvce_tstamp, rank and pick the first row );
+WHERE rank = 1 -- If there are multiple rows, pick the first row );
 {% endhighlight %}